Falls From Height Solicitors — Scotland

 Workplace accidents can occur for many reasons, especially when safety measures aren’t properly maintained.
 Employees can also sustain injuries from:

 - Falling from a ladder or scaffolding: Improperly secured or ill-maintained ladders and scaffolding can cause workers to lose their balance or footing, resulting in serious fall injuries.
+Our fall from scaffolding solicitors see these cases often.

 - Falling through roofs: Workers in the construction or maintenance industries are particularly vulnerable to falls through roofs.
 Inadequate safety equipment, such as harnesses or safety nets, can result in a severe workplace injury or even death.